polterguy/magic/README.md

 ## Additional modules

+* [Auth module](https://github.com/polterguy/magic.auth) - Add authentication and authorization features to your app.
+* [IO module](https://github.com/polterguy/magic.io) - Helps you handle files and folders in your installation
 * [Email module](https://github.com/polterguy/magic.email) - Giving you a webmail backend for retrieving emails from POP3 accounts and sending emails over SMTP.
-* [Auth module](https://github.com/polterguy/magic.auth) - Add authentication and authorization features to your app.

 ## Credits